 Challenge #1: Declining brand loyalty

-Telcos must prioritise customer retention efforts, as Accenture states that 77% of consumers no longer have brand loyalty.
-This calls for innovative strategies to retain customers since acquisition costs are much higher than retention costs.
+The main factor given in this source is the lack of product differentiation.
+This calls for innovative product (or service) and loyalty strategies to retain customers since acquisition costs are much higher than retention costs.

 Challenge #2: Customer shopping frequency